ZedThree/HPCAcademyFortran/Fortran.md

 startFrom=9 startLine=9 endLine=16}
 ```

+## Guarding `allocate`

 - Note `errmsg` may not always be accurate...
-- Bare `allocate` will terminate, possibly with more useful error
+- Bare `allocate` will terminate on error, possibly with more useful
-  message
+  error message
 - If you use `stat=` keyword, **always** check it!
     - otherwise program will continue and be wrong